abilandz/NAT3054/Lecture_3/make.md

    3.22.1
    ```

-3. _unquoted arguments_ &mdash; when using unquoted arguments, one has to pay a special case to the metacharacter semicolon ```;```, which **cmake** uses to make lists.
-Each non-empty element withing semicolons is given to the command invocation as a separate argument.
+3. _unquoted arguments_ &mdash; when using unquoted arguments, one has to pay a special case to the metacharacter semicolon ```;``` which **cmake** uses to make lists.
+Each non-empty element within semicolons is given to the command invocation as a separate argument.
 For more details how to define a list, see the **set()** command, and how to work with lists the **list()** command.

-In the next section, we introduce the basic control structures in the **cmake** scripting langues, like conditional blocks, loops, etc.
+In the next section, we introduce the basic control structures in the **cmake** scripting language, like conditional blocks, loops, etc.